Hexaplex Erythrostomus common name Pink Throat Murex

 MUREX MIYOKOAE

-• Timbellus miyokoae, common name : the Miyoko Murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails; found along the Philippines.
-The Miyokoae Murex not common and are considered collector shells.
+Timbellus miyokoae, commonly known as the Miyoko Murex, is a species of sea snail, a marine gastropod mollusk belonging to the family Muricidae, which includes murex and rock snails.
+This species is located in the Philippines.
+The Miyoko Murex is uncommon and is regarded as a collector's shell.

 Murex Saulii